pepers/vim-adventures/README.md

    - kill the 5 bugs
       - } → `d}` when it is forward within the same paragraph as you, you move to end of paragraph
       - { → `d{` when it is backward within the same paragraph as you
-      - T → `dTT` when you are on the top line of it's puzzle, and it is to your left
+      - T → `dTT` when you are on the top line of its puzzle, and it is to your left
       - F → get to right side of puzzle, and `dF<character bug is on>`
       - $ → `d$` when it is to the right of the cursor, on the same line
    - get small brown key